factorial-io/phabalicious/docs/commands.md

 ## k8s

-Runs a command against a kubernetes cluster.
+Runs a command against a Kubernetes cluster.
 More info [here](/kubernetes.html)